yuwei-wu/rotors_simulator/Notes_to_Yuwei.md

+Add a new world app1.world that you can test

 The following cases are tested with the latest code in rotors_simulator (`xiaofan`) and drone-fl (`main`).

 None of the three cases work completely on my end now.
 It would be nice if you could make sure they all work with your new planner.